Multi-modal video data-pipelines for machine learning with minimal human supervision: Video Representations Extractor data-pipeline for multi-modal machine learning

 Upon representation instantiation, the weights of these representations (for learned representations only) are downloaded locally from a cloud storage.
-Implementing a new representation is as simple as implementing a shared interface with a few methods, such as \textit{compute(batch\_of\_frames, dependencies)} and \textit{make\_image(frame, computed\_result)}.
+Implementing a new representation is as simple as implementing a shared interface defining a few methods, such as \textit{compute(batch\_of\_frames, dependencies)} and \textit{make\_image(frame, computed\_result)}.
 For \textit{learned representations} (i.e. neural networks), one must also implement two more methods: \textit{load\_weights(path)} and \textit{unload\_weights()} which are used to load the networks and clear the memory during execution.
-Moreover, one can implement more fine levers, such as the previously mentioned $disk\_to\_memory$ and $memory\_to\_disk$ functions.
+Moreover, one can implement more fine-grained controls, such as the previously mentioned $disk\_to\_memory$ and $memory\_to\_disk$ functions.